 The remote paradigm shift has made many of the “old ways” of office culture obsolete.
-Whether you’re a work-from-home freelancer, distributed team member, or a manager, it’s time to build completely new remote habits and get things done in 2021.
+Whether you’re a work-from-home freelancer, distributed team member, or a business owner, it’s time to build completely new remote habits and get things done in 2021.

 The good news is you don’t need ambitious goals or a spectacular 180 to become “the best you can be.”
 Instead, you should implement tiny, incremental changes that’ll put you (and your team) an inch closer to success, every single day.